CosmeValera/ReactProjects/devOps/sonarqube/README.md

 - **Coverage**: Test coverage metrics

 ## 😊 Example with The Calculator project
-The Calculator project is a simple JS project using Node + Vite, to practice testing and SonarQube.
+The Calculator project is a simple JS project using Node + Vitest, to practice testing and SonarQube.

 ### Test coverage: Run
 To see the **test coverage** execute: